 Let’s face it.
 Dogs who look like wolves are already effortlessly cool, so it’s kind of a no-brainer that you would want to bestow upon this ridiculously rad dog a name of equivalent coolness.

 Behold, here are 25 names for famous wolf looking dogs that are so cool you’ll have to wrap yourself in a feather duvet to keep from freezing each time you say them.

 25 Wolf Names For White Dogs

-Give your snowy white wolf dog a name as pure as he is.
+Give your snowy white wolf dog a name as pure as a noble wolf.

-White dogs are magical looking already, but white dogs who look like wolves are even more enchanting.
+White dogs are magical looking already, but white dogs who look like wolves are even more enchanting – the noble wolf!